EOSIO/welcome/docs/40_smart-contract-guides/index.md

 1. You have set up your local development environment according to the instructions given in the [Set Up Development Environment]() section of the _Getting Started Guide_.
 2. Nodeos is running and producing blocks.
-See the [Start keosd and nodeos]() section of the _Getting Started Guide_ for instructions to start nodeos.
+See the [Start keosd and nodeos]() section of the _Getting Started Guide_ for detailed instructions.

 ### Smart Contracts Development Workflow
 The following list provides topics to get your started with the smart contract development workflow: